Getting Started

 --header 'Authorization: Bearer {{client_id}}:{{client_secret}}'

-1. From here on out, use the session token obtained in step 3 for authorization unless otherwise stated.
+1. For the remaining steps, use the session token obtained in Step 3 for authentication unless otherwise stated.
 Provide the token as a bearer token in the headers.
-This is referred to as user scoped authorization (see Enablement Services Authorization).
+This is referred to as User Scoped Authentication (see Enablement Services Authentication).
 Replace session_token with the user's session token (no quotes).

 Authorization: Bearer session_token

 2. Check that the newly created user exists with the Me GraphQL query.
-Make sure you are using the user scoped session token from the previous step for authorization.
+Make sure you are using the User Scoped session token from the previous step for authentication.

 query Me {